Voodoo Lounge Live Presents:

 Tickets :: https://wegottickets.com/event/647694

 The Puncturists formed as recently as 2022 after guitarist and chief songwriter Pat Crawford departed Barnsley-based “System of Hate” looking for a new and more melodic venture.
-After releasing “The Punk Tourists EP” which features such crowd favourites as “A Swan Can Break Your Arm (Don’t You Know)” and “So Very Bored” they went through several line up changes and now feature Gail Townsend (vocals), Pat Crawford (guitar), Dale Farrow (bass) and Martin Gregory (drums).
+After releasing “The Punk Tourists EP” they went through several line up changes and now feature Gail Townsend (vocals), Pat Crawford (guitar), Dale Farrow (bass) and Martin Gregory (drums).

-The Puncturists have established themselves on the Northern punk circuit and become a crowd favourite at events such as the Nice and Sleazy weekender in Morecambe and high-profile support slots with the likes of Spear Of Destiny, Peter And The Test Tube Babies and SpizzEnergi.
-With their catchy, singalong but thought-provoking songs, a critically acclaimed live album, “Foxed As A Newt” released in Oct 2024 and with a new studio album and single out in the spring, 2025 is looking like being a busy year for this lively bunch.
+They have established themselves on the northern punk circuit and become a crowd favourite at events such as the Nice and Sleazy weekender in Morecambe and high-profile support slots with the likes of Spear Of Destiny, Peter And The Test Tube Babies, Anti Nowhere League and SpizzEnergi.
+With their catchy, singalong but thought-provoking songs, a critically acclaimed live album, “Foxed As A Newt” released in Oct 2024, a new studio album “I’m Not Alright” and single “55” due to be released in the autumn of 2025 and the diary filling up for 2026 including festivals such as “Punk On The Peninsula” in Dunoon next May, this is the first time they have appeared at Mama Liz’s.